 Pam is our Administrator who oversees the day to day operations of the Foundation and serves as the point of contact for volunteers and the community at large.
 She also provides administrative support to board members, oversees communications and marketing, and promotes community awareness of Carpinteria Education Foundation and its importance to the Carpinteria Unified School District.

 Pam and her husband, Brian, have three children.
-Celeste lives in Louisiana and is continuing her education through community college online courses.
-Ben attends Carpinteria Middle School, and Moses is at Canalino.
+Celeste is the Library/Media Technician at Carpinteria High School and is continuing her education through community college online courses.
+Ben attends Carpinteria High School, and Moses is at Carpinteria Middle School.

 Pam is passionate about furthering the Foundation’s mission to promote excellence in education.
 She has over 10 years experience working in an administrative capacity in public school districts.
 In her free time, Pam enjoys taking her dogs to the beach and spending time with family and friends.